Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 The fascist Trump regime must go now.

-And in support of Palestinian liberation and safety.
+I am here today against authoritarianism and in support of Palestinian liberation and safety.

-Because none of us are free until all of us are safe and free.
+I am here today with my comrades in solidarity with all of you because none of us are free until all of us are safe and free.

-Our neighbors make no mistake.
+Make no mistake.

-These cases are a test of what we will accept.
+These cases are a test of what we will accept and we must not accept them.

 Let freedom ring.

-We don't want to be.
+We don't want to king.

 Let freedom ring.

-we don't want to be This is what democracy looks like.
+This is what democracy looks like.

-He's abusing his authority as commander in chief, trying to pick a fight on America's streets because his agenda is incredibly unpopular.
+He's abusing his authority as commander-in-chief, trying to pick a fight on America's streets because his agenda is incredibly unpopular.

-His political positions and his claims are weak and failing and contrary to our insanity that took place over the weekend.
+His political positions and his claims are weak and failing and contrary to our moral value.

-Where are they where are they getting this rhetoric from?
+Where are they getting this rhetoric from?

 Trump is America's Hitler.